Thurs 9th Jan - Thokozile

 A concert by modern greats simply not to be missed!

 All gigs start at 8.15pm

-The BLUE BOAR, 29 Market Close, Poole, Dorset, BH15 1NE
+All gigs at at The Blue Boar, 29 Market Close, Poole, Dorset, BH15 1NE (*unless indicated otherwise)